magisterquis/servedir/README.md

 A very small httpd which serves static files.

-This update breaks the previous interface.
+This update breaks the previous interface (again).
 On the other hand, I can't imagine anybody actually used the previous code (and it's not likely anybody will use this, either).

 Yeah, yeah, it's a wrapper around `http.FileServer`.

+Also, this documentation needs an update.

 Installation
 ------------